aabbtree77/twinpeekz/README.md

     GLFWAPI GLFWmonitor* glfwGetPrimaryMonitor(void)
     ```

-    Here GLFWmonitor is some opaque C struct, hidden under platform specific layers, the "GLFWAPI" macro can be ignored here.
+    Here GLFWmonitor is some opaque C struct hidden under platform specific layers, the "GLFWAPI" macro can be ignored.

     Input: C semantics with **struct**** and **struct***.